LifestyleCitiesCities and placesTravel

 The main canal, shaped like an “S,” stretches through the city for over 4 km.
 Although only four bridges cross it, it offers unique views of historic palaces and life on the water.
 Every year on November 21st, the traditional Festa della Salute takes place here, when a pontoon bridge is built across the canal, and believers cross to the church of Santa Maria della Salute to give thanks for surviving the plague epidemic in the 17th century.

-Transportation in Venice is impossible without vaporettos, water taxis, or the famous gondolas, which have been a symbol of romance since time immemorial.
+Transportation in Venice is impossible without vaporettos, water taxis, or the famous gondolas, which have been a symbol of romance for centuries.
 A ride along the canal at sunset is one of the most magical experiences you can have here.

 Want to get the most out of this magical city?
 Here are a few tips:

-✔ Discover the film atmosphere during the Venice Film Festival,
+– Discover the film atmosphere during the Venice International Film Festival

 Venice is a place that will transport you to another world – the era of powerful doges, mysterious canals, artworks, and romantic corners.
 Whether you come here for a few days or just a short visit, one thing is certain – the memories of this unforgettable corner of the world will stay with you forever.